-The region faces new vulnerabilities because of climate change, which directly affects the economy through increasing temperatures and more frequent and intense extreme weather events.
-These changes are expected to create significant and escalating economic burdens over time.
-They are likely to impose substantial new costs, risks and externalities on the region's economy, adversely affecting the economic wellbeing of many Minnesotans.
+Climate change imposes new vulnerabilities on the region's economy.
+Increasing temperatures and more frequent and intense extreme weather events, are expected to create significant and escalating economic burdens over time.
+They are likely to impose substantial new costs, risks, and externalities on the region's economy, adversely affecting the economic well-being of many Minnesotans.